-My latest book is Shorter: Redesign Your Workday and Reinvent Your Life.
+My latest book is SHORTER: WORK LESS.
+BE MORE PRODUCTIVE.
+HERE’S HOW.
 It’ll be out in early 2020 with Public Affairs in the United States, and Penguin Business in the UK.
 It’s available for pre-order.

 I explain what motivated their leaders to try something as radical as a 4-day week; how they went about making the transition; what obstacles they encountered; and what benefits they’ve reaped.

 What I’ve found is that companies are finding ways to shorten the workweek, without cutting salaries, or sacrificing productivity or profitability.

 They’ve become more efficient, more creative, and better places to work.
 They have an easier time attracting and retaining top talent.
 And employees are happier, have better work-life balance, and are more creative.

 Researching the book has taken me all over the world: I’ve interviewed entrepreneurs, CEOs, and employees in Japan, Korea, the United Kingdom, Denmark, Canada, Australia and New Zealand.

 The companies range from small Michelin-starred restaurants, Korean tech unicorns, creative agencies, PR firms, factories, and health care.
 It’s a genuinely global movement that’s inventing a future of work that is innovative, hopeful, and human.